Golden Rice may be a light in the fight against malnutrition but global organizations cast doubts

 Golden rice is a genetically modified rice plant intended to yield beta-carotene (pro-vitamin A) in its grain.
-It is deemed by the International Rice Research Institute as a solution to Vitamin A deficiency (VAD), and has been approved in December for direct use as food, feed or for processing (FFP) by the Philippine Department of Agriculture-Bureau of Plant Industry.
+It is deemed by the International Rice Research Institute as a potential solution to Vitamin A deficiency (VAD), and has been approved in December for direct use as food or feed for processing by the Philippine Department of Agriculture-Bureau of Plant Industry.

-Malunggay (Moringa) and yellow sweet potato are some of the safer, accessible and affordable sources of vitamin A. “A glassful of fresh Moringa leaves contains the daily requirement of vitamin A for up to 10 people, (while) small amounts of less than 10 mg of fresh (moringa leaves) can meet the day’s requirement of vitamin A of preschool children,” says GRAIN, a non-profit organization based in Spain.
+Malunggay (moringa) and yellow sweet potato are some of the safer and more accessible and affordable sources of vitamin A. “A glassful of fresh moringa leaves contains the daily requirement of vitamin A for up to 10 people, (while) small amounts of less than 10 mg of fresh (moringa leaves) can meet the day’s requirement of vitamin A of preschool children,” says GRAIN, a non-profit organization based in Spain.

-Golden rice is being promoted in the country as the solution to Vitamin A deficiency, which affects millions of Filipino women and children.
+Golden Rice is being promoted in the country as a potential solution to Vitamin A deficiency, which affects millions of Filipino women and children.
 However, VAD is not an isolated problem in malnutrition.
-This issue stems from food insecurity and malnutrition, which are caused by poverty and widening wealth inequality.
+The issue stems from food insecurity and malnutrition, which are caused by poverty and widening wealth inequality.
 Solutions to address these problems are complex and should start with addressing socioeconomic policies.